toricls/aws-bills-on-slack/README.md

 ## Installation

-`aws-bills-on-slack` is built to run on AWS Lambda on a daily basis.
+`aws-bills-on-slack` is built to run on AWS Lambda on a daily/weekly basis.

 ### Install using AWS SAM (tested and recommended)